redhat-cop/cloud.vmware_ops/roles/deploy_ovf/README.md

   - bool, Allows connection when SSL certificates are not valid.
 Set to false when certificates are not trusted.

 - **deploy_ovf_port**:
-  - str or int, The port used to authenticate to the vSphere vCenter that contains the cluster to configure.
+  - str or int, The port used to authenticate to the vSphere vCenter or ESXi host.

 ### Placement